EyasuTeshome/shifttracker/soft-skills/mod-0-giving-and-receiving-feedback-part-2.md

 - [How can you receive feedback well?](how-can-you-receive-feedback-well.md)

 Now, together watch the following video, which explains a research-based method for giving feedback.
+Remember to share screen and audio in Zoom so you can watch as a group together.

 [The secret to giving good feedback](https://www.youtube.com/watch?v=wtl5UrrgU8c)